curl/everything-curl/project/started.md

 We soon found and fixed support for getting currencies over GOPHER.
 Once FTP download support was added, the name of the project was changed and urlget 2.0 was released in August 1997.
-The HTTP-only days were already passed.
+The HTTP-only days were already past.

 The project slowly grew bigger.
 When upload capabilities were added and the name once again was misleading, a second name change was made and on March 20,